 - Clinical Internship

 Your program begins with our orientation process, which is made up of a month-long online orientation followed by a face-to-face orientation, and ongoing mentoring throughout your first year.

 You begin with a set of online activities giving you an overview of our program requirements, library resources, and online learning environment.
 The activities include an overview of the professional conduct expected of you, and how you will be assessed.

 NSO-Santa Barbara (NSO-SB)

-You demonstrate competence by completing coursework in specific areas of knowledge.
-The courses make up the academic knowledge foundations component of the program.
+The courses make up the academic knowledge foundations component of clinical psychology.

 You complete 17 core courses, plus additional required and elective graduate courses.
 The curriculum allows a variety of elective options, attention to contemporary topics, and integration of the residential sessions with other important parts of the curriculum.